Aditya190803/YouniqueIndia/README.md

 - [Vendure on GitHub](https://github.com/vendure-ecommerce/vendure)
 - [Vendure plugin template](https://github.com/vendure-ecommerce/plugin-template)

+# YouniqueIndia

+This project was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create).

 ## Directory structure
+## Payments: Settlement without upfront payment (Pinelab)

+This project uses the Pinelab Payment Extensions plugin to allow settling orders without an external PSP.
+It provides:

+- `isCustomerInGroupPaymentChecker`: restrict payment method eligibility to members of a specific CustomerGroup.
+- `settleWithoutPaymentHandler`: immediately settles the Payment when added.

+Setup steps:

+1. Ensure the plugin is enabled in `src/vendure-config.ts` and that `settleWithoutPaymentHandler` and `isCustomerInGroupPaymentChecker` are included in `paymentOptions`.
+2. Start the server and open Admin > Settings > Payment Methods.
+3. Create a new Payment Method:
+	- Eligibility checker: `isCustomerInGroupPaymentChecker` and select the desired CustomerGroup.
+	- Payment handler: `settleWithoutPaymentHandler`.
+4. Save.
+Customers in the selected group will see this method and orders will be settled on checkout.

 * `/src` contains the source code of your Vendure server.
 All your custom code and plugins should reside here.
 * `/static` contains static (non-code) files such as assets (e.g. uploaded images) and email templates.